alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Handling Mistakes Appropriately

 - Sleep on it
-- If possible, don’t conduct follow-up conversations when you’re tired or emotions are high.
+- If possible, don't conduct follow-up conversations when you're tired or emotions are high.
 - Meet in person (or as close to it as possible) to resolve issues
 - Be positive